DarrenWu42/Cogs118b-Song-Analysis/README.md

 This repo contains our final project submission for COGS 118B, SP21 with Prof.
 Mattar at UC San Diego.
 Included files are:

-- **[Code.ipynb](Code.ipynb)**: Code we wrote for this project.
-Running the notebook top to bottom should display all the results we used.
+- **[Code.ipynb](Code.ipynb)**: Our code for this project.
+Running the notebook top to bottom should display all the results we obtained.

 - **[Data.csv](Data.csv)**: Contains the dataset we used for this project.